Melvin Smith Hill

-Melvin Hill spent most of his career at Union College where he chaired the music department from 1960 to 1969.
-A native of Cincinnati, Ohio, Hill began French horn study at an early age.
+Melvin was born in Cincinnati, Ohio, on September 21, 1922, one of four children of Benjamin Rush and Irene Pearl Smith Hill.
+Hill began French horn study at an early age.
 After graduating from Withrow High School, he attended Andrews University for two years before serving in the Pacific Theater during World War II.
-He enrolled at La Sierra College (now university) in 1945 as the war ended and completed a B.A. in music in 1947.
+He married Jean Moncrieff at Berrien Springs, Michigan, on December13, 1943.
+Following the war, they enrolled at La Sierra College (now university) in 1945 as the war ended and he completed a B.A. in music in 1947.

 That fall Hill started his teaching career at Newbury Park Academy in California, where he taught for the next four years.
 While there he worked on a master's degree in music at the University of Southern California, completing it in 1953.